 In May 2020, the Forum received an Economic Injury Disaster Loan (Loan) for \$150,000 from the U.S. Small Business Administration.
-The Loan bears interest at a fixed rate of 2.75%, and monthly principal and interest payments of \$641 are required through May 2050.
+The Loan bears interest at a fixed rate of 2.75%, and monthly principal and interest payments of \$641 are required from May 2022 through May 2050.
+Each payment will be applied first to interest accrued to the date of receipt of each payment, and the balance, if any, will be applied to principal.
 The purpose of the Loan is to alleviate economic injury caused by disaster occurring in the month of January 31, 2020 and continuing thereafter.